-Many Americans now know they could outlive their retirement savings and eventually need to apply for Medicaid.
-What many don’t know is the Medicaid application makes applying for a home loan look easy.
+Many Americans know that they could outlive their retirement savings, and eventually will need to apply for Medicaid.
+What many don’t know is that the Medicaid application process makes applying for a home loan look easy.
 Social Workers require hundreds of documents and can even request financial records from up to 5 years ago!
-The Medicaid application can take months to process and their is no guarantee of acceptance.
-We have helped more than a hundred applicants successfully navigate the Medicaid process over the years.
-Assisting with everything from identifying medical needs that could warrant a Medicaid application, collecting assets, coordinating with Medicaid attorneys/accountants, and identifying companies that can meet those medical needs.
+The Medicaid application can take months to process and there is no guarantee of acceptance.
+We have helped hundreds of applicants successfully navigate the Medicaid process.
+We identify the medical needs that warrant a Medicaid application, gather documents, coordinate with Medicaid attorneys and accountants, and help identify companies that can meet those medical needs.

 I have savings, why do I need Long Term Care Insurance?

-Long term care insurance is regrettably something few have heard of and even fewer have researched.
-Too many on the cusp of retirement have restricted their planning to a company retirement program, 401k, and personal savings accounts.
+Long term care insurance is, regrettably, something few have heard of and even fewer have researched.
+Far too many people on the cusp of retirement have restricted their planning to a pension, 401k, and personal savings accounts.
 These are great if you can maintain your health and stay in your home.
-Sadly a single fall, stroke, or heart attack can make that impossible.
-If you or your loved one suddenly need the level of care only available only at a skilled nursing or memory care community your savings can disappear long before you do.
-Many think a comfortable retirement with budgeted expected expenses is around $40,000 a year.
-Just one year in such intensive care communities can be well over $100,000.
+Sadly, a single fall, stroke, or a heart attack can make staying in your home more difficult.
+If you or a loved one suddenly need the level of care that is only available at a skilled nursing or memory care community, your savings can disappear long before you do.
+Many people think that a comfortable retirement with budgeted expected expenses is around $40,000 a year.
+Expenses for a single year in an intensive care community can exceed $100,000.
 Are you prepared for that?